 Fleas are very, very small – about an eighth of an inch long – and that makes them extremely hard to see, much less kill.
 If your pets are scratching themselves more than usual or you have little, itchy, red welts on your ankles, then there’s a good chance you have a flea problem.
 The easiest way to be sure is to part your pet’s fur to look for flea droppings, which look like tiny specks of dirt.
 Of course, you can also call a good pest control company to survey your home to look for fleas.

 3 – Fleas Are Prodigious Breeders

 Fleas are efficient breeders.
-Female fleas lay about 40 eggs per day and can product over 5,000 eggs in their lifetimes.
-Each eggs represents another breeding flea and that means that their numbers are hard to keep up with when you’re trying to eliminate them from your home or yard.
+Female fleas lay about 40 eggs per day and can produce over 5,000 eggs in their lifetimes.
+Each egg represents another breeding flea and that means that their numbers are hard to keep up with when you’re trying to eliminate them from your home or yard.

 4 – Flea Elimination Is Not A DIY Project